Report an accessibility problem

 An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.

-The written statement should be no more than two pages, single-spaced, and should discuss how the educational background and experiences have prepared the applicant for this graduate program.
-The applicant should also describe why they are interested in pursuing this master's degree and how it fits their career goals.
+The written statement should be no more than two pages, single-spaced, and should discuss how the applicant's educational background and experiences have prepared them for this graduate program.
+The applicant should also describe why they are interested in pursuing this master's degree and how it aligns with their career goals.

 Proof of target language proficiency is accepted by an audio or video submission of a two-minute self-introduction.